"The Onion" Contributors

 Given the success of The Onion, The Daily Show, and Colbert Report, do you think satirical news is going to continue to grow and usurp more traditional news outlets as people's primary place to watch the news?

-Asked by Howiezowie over 12 years ago
+Asked by Howiezowie almost 13 years ago

 Mike: This question makes me want to run off to the library and put together a proper response.
 But basically, yes.
 Jilly: Frankly, I think lots of people would be better informed if they turned to satire than some of the traditional outlets currently in operation.